Evan Wright

-Although some compare his writings to those of Hunter S. Thompson, Wright claims his biggest literary influences were Mark Twain and British-American author Christopher Isherwood.
+Although some compare his writings to those of Hunter S. Thompson, Wright claimed his biggest literary influences were authors Mark Twain and Christopher Isherwood.
 The New York Times called his military writing "nuanced and grounded in details often overlooked in daily journalistic accounts" and noted his use of "gallows humor".

 Biography

-Wright was born in Cleveland, Ohio, and grew up in Willoughby, Ohio.
-Both of his parents were lawyers.
+Wright was born in Cleveland, Ohio, on December 12, 1964, and grew up in Willoughby, Ohio.
+Both of his parents were lawyers and he had a sister, Nora.
 His father was a prosecutor, then the general counsel for a utility.
-Wright attended Hawken School, but was kicked out for selling marijuana and sent to a home for juvenile delinquents called the Seed.
+Wright attended Hawken School, but was expelled for selling cannabis and sent to a home for juvenile delinquents called The Seed.
 He returned to Hawken and made state debate finals in high school.
 Wright studied at Johns Hopkins University and at Vassar College; he graduated from Vassar with a degree in medieval history.
 His first writing job was to interview South African political leader Mangosuthu Buthelezi, but it was for a small magazine that did not pay.

+Wright died by suicide via firearm at his home in Los Angeles on July 12, 2024, at the age of 59, reportedly due to post-traumatic stress disorder resulting from childhood abuse.

 Hustler magazine

-In 1995, he became the entertainment editor and chief pornographic film reviewer for Hustler magazine.
+In 1995, Wright became the entertainment editor and chief pornographic film reviewer for Hustler magazine.
 In 2000, he wrote about the experience and the issues surrounding the pornography industry in an article for Salon, titled "Maxed Out", and for the LA Weekly, in a cover story titled "Scenes from My Life in Porn".

 Immersion journalism

-Starting in 1996 at Hustler, then at Rolling Stone, Time, and Vanity Fair, he wrote long features based on his immersion in subcultures ranging from radical environmentalists to neo-Nazis.
+Starting in 1996 at Hustler, then at Rolling Stone, Time, and Vanity Fair, Wright wrote long features based on his immersion in subcultures ranging from radical environmentalists to neo-Nazis.
 Many of his essays focused on crimes or controversial figures, and were said by him to capture a "dark, untamed America" that resembled "the Wild West".
 Several of his essays were collected in the book Hella Nation, which Wright called a "sort of autobiography".
 His essays in Hella Nation were compared to Joan Didion's writings on California.
 Another reviewer called Hella Nation a "comically macabre portrait of American life".